curatenz/shopify-php/README.md

 Please be sure to include test coverage with your pull request.
 You can learn more about Pull Requests [here](https://help.github.com/articles/creating-a-pull-request)

+In order to run the test suite, ensure that the development dependencies have been installed via composer.
+Then from your command line, simple run:

+    vendor/bin/phpunit --bootstrap tests/bootstrap.php tests/

 ## License

 This library is released under the [MIT License](https://github.com/TeamOffshoot/shopify-php/blob/master/LICENSE.txt)